-I recommend the agency Tucandera Tours (calle Bolivar).
+I recommend the agency Tucandera Tours (Calle Bolivar).
 (The more people, the less you pay.)
-We were five people and payed 130 Bolivianos each (including transport, guide and entrance fee).
+We were five people and paid 130 Bolivianos each (including transport, guide and entrance fee).
 Prices are fixed but you can try to bargain, as there is a lot of competition between the tour agencies in Samaipata.

 Where to go Next

-- Santa Cruz: Loads of stuff to do in and around Santa Cruz: Visit the Urban or Arenal park, the botanical garden or the Güembé biocenter.
+- Santa Cruz: Loads of stuff to do in and around Santa Cruz: Visit the Urban or Arenal park, the botanical garden or the Güembé biocentrE.

 - Sucre: It is said that Sucre is the most beautiful city in the whole of Bolivia.
 Walk around the central plaza, nice churches and green parks or walk the route of 7 waterfalls.
 Take the red bus number 12 for about 1 hour outside of the city.